danforthcenter/plantcv/docs/nir_tutorial.md

 The goal is to provide practical examples of image processing algorithms.

 Pipelines do not need to be linear (and often as are not, as seen in this example).
-Every PlantCV function has a optional debug mode that prints out the resulting image.
+A global variable "debug" allows the user to print out the resulting image.
-The debug has two modes, either 'plot' or 'print'.
+The debug has two modes: either 'plot' or 'print'.
 If set to 'print' then the function prints the image out, or if using a Jupyter notebook you could set debug to 'plot' to have the images plot images to the screen.
 Debug mode allows users to visualize and optimize each step on individual test images and small test sets before pipelines are deployed over whole datasets.